William Stedman (athlete)

 William Stedman (born 5 December 1999) is a New Zealand para-athlete, competing in sprints, middle-distance running and long jump events.

 Biography

 Stedman attended Middleton Grange School in Christchurch, New Zealand.
-He currently studies engineering at The University of Canterbury.
+He studies engineering at the University of Canterbury.

 He represented New Zealand at the 2016 Summer Paralympics in Rio de Janeiro, where he won bronze medals in the men's 400 metres T36 and 800 metres T36.

 In the 800 metres event of the 2017 World Para Athletics Championships in London he won the silver medal with a time of 2:11.86 after he achieved a seasonal and personal best of 2:11.68 that year.

 In 2020 Stedman represented New Zealand at the 2020 Summer Paralympics in Tokyo, Japan.
 He won the silver medal in the long jump T36 and the bronze medal in the 400 metres T36.

-He married his wife Annika Stedman on the 29th January of 2022.
-William is brother to Luke and Isabelle Stedman, and brother-in-law to Sarah Duke.
+He married Annika Stedman on 29 January 2022.